 To fully utilize electricity in the electrical system, neutral is used to bring the hot wire current back to the electrical panel.
 A neutral wire allows a constant loop to provide power.
 Moreover, neutral wires prevent excessive current on the outlet, unstable voltages, and the hazards of accidents.
+Read on to learn more about using ground as neutral.

-The colors of the wires in a circuit panel are color-coded for easy identification.
-The hot wire is usually black, the neutral wire is white, and the ground wire is green.
 Some say that using the ground as neutral is possible.
 Yes, it works; however, it is not advisable to do so for safety purposes.
 In this article, more things about neutral wire and ground wire will be discussed to understand whether it is appropriate to use ground wire as a neutral.

 Can I use ground instead of neutral wire?